 As an inside sales rep or manager, your success depends on your prospects answering phone calls.
-But in order to get the best results, you need to make calls when your prospective clients are likely to answer.
+But in order to get the best results, you need to make cold calls when your prospective clients are likely to answer.

-Answer Rates by the Hour
+Answer Rates by the Hours in the Day

-Here are the actual percentages:
+Here are the actual response percentages:

 - 6 AM: 2.31%

 - 9 AM: 14.09%

 - 12 PM: 13.53%

 - 1 PM: 14.41%